 thorn A collection of subroutines defining a Cactus interface.
-See Chapters C1.1, C1.2.

-ThornList A file used by the Cactus CST to determine which thorns to compile into a Cactus executable (see Section B2.4.1, B2.4.2).
-Can also be used to determine which thorns to check out from SVN. (see Section A1.1).
-A ThornList for each Cactus configuration lies in the configuration subdirectory of the Cactus configs directory.
+ThornList A file used by the Cactus CST to determine which thorns to compile into a Cactus executable Can also be used to determine which thorns to check out from SVN.A ThornList for each Cactus configuration lies in the configuration subdirectory of the Cactus configs directory.